AthanasiusOfAlex/MacLikeKeyboardForWindowsUSEnglish/README.md

 # MacLikeKeyboardForWindowsUSEnglish
-Mac-like keyboard macros for the Autohotkey
+This script implements Mac-like keyboard macros for the AutoHotkey v.
+2.0+.